openvinotoolkit/openvino.genai/image_generation/stable_diffusion_1_5/cpp/README.md

    ![](./704x448.bmp)

-## Notes:
+## Notes

 For the generation quality, be careful with the negative prompt and random latent generation.
 C++ random generation with MT19937 results is differ from `numpy.random.randn()`.
-Hence, please use `-r, --readNPLatent` for the alignment with Python (this latent file is for output image 512X512 only)
+Hence, please use `-r, --readNPLatent` for the alignment with Python (this latent file is for output image 512X512 only).

+#### Guidance Scale

+Guidance scale controls how similar the generated image will be to the prompt.
+A higher guidance scale means the model will try to generate an image that follows the prompt more strictly.
+A lower guidance scale means the model will have more creativity.
+`guidance_scale` is a way to increase the adherence to the conditional signal that guides the generation (text, in this case) as well as overall sample quality.
+It is also known as [classifier-free guidance](https://arxiv.org/abs/2207.12598).

+#### Negative prompt

+To improve image generation quality, model supports negative prompting.
+Technically, positive prompt steers the diffusion toward the images associated with it, while negative prompt steers the diffusion away from it.
+In other words, negative prompt declares undesired concepts for generation image, e.g. if we want to have colorful and bright image, gray scale image will be result which we want to avoid, in this case gray scale can be treated as negative prompt.
+The positive and negative prompt are in equal footing.
+You can always use one with or without the other.
+More explanation of how it works can be found in this [article](https://stable-diffusion-art.com/how-negative-prompt-work/).